-Male average earnings continue to increase at higher rate than women: ABS data
+Male average earnings increase at higher rate than women

 Average weekly earnings are higher for men working full-time positions and are continuing to increase at a higher percentage than the average weekly earnings for women working full-time, latest data from the Australian Bureau of Statistics’ biennial Employee Earnings and Hours survey has shown.